Nalanda – Oldest University In The World – Masterpiece Of Ancient World

 Today, Nalanda is one of the most visited historical and architectural landmarks of India.

-In 2006, the countries of China, India, Singapore, and Japan proposed a plan to revive and restore the ancient ruins as the Nalanda International University.
+In 2006, the countries of China, India, Singapore, and Japan proposed a plan to revive and restore the ancient ruins of the Nalanda International University.
 The new venture is meant to be a revival of Nalanda.

-The powerful vision behind Nalanda to continue the great tradition is important for India, for Asia, and for the rest of the world.
+The powerful vision behind Nalanda to continue the great tradition is important for India, Asia, and for the rest of the world.

 Written by – A. Sutherland AncientPages.com Staff Writer